MEET THE STAFF

 Sarah started running after watching her older brother, and now she regularly runs 30-40 miles per week.
 Sarah enjoys the thrill of a 5K, looking at the sidelines and seeing her friends and family, especially her sister, cheering her on.
 In high school, she set multiple records, and in college at Robert Morris University, she was an MVP and team captain.
 But Sarah also knows setbacks: during college, she missed the entire indoor track season and as a result wasn’t her best when it was time to compete in outdoor track.
 But as a runner, she understands that not every time will be her time, and her determination to come back gave her the edge compete even more strongly the next year.
 Sarah is originally from Bedford, PA, and enjoys running in her Brooks shoes, 2XU compression tights and Nike apparel.
 She hopes to continue to improve her speed in 5Ks and 10Ks, maybe even train for a half marathon.

 Elisabeth started running young with her mother, who is a marathon runner, and began competitive cross country in 7th grade.
 It was the "punishment" of having to run laps in team sports, however, that made her realize that running was truly her sport of choice.
-As a freshman at Chatham University, she ran in regionals, and even though her doctor told her not to run, she discovered she actually felt better when she ran.
+As a freshman in college, she ran in regionals, and even though her doctor told her not to run, she discovered she actually felt better when she ran.
 Elisabeth has overcome her share of injuries, including being sidelined last year with a fractured ankle, but she still supported her cross country teammates by cheering them on, running splits with them, and running with them off season.
 Her go-to run is a trail run with her dog Lucy.
 Building on her experiences at the Steelers Gatorade 5K and Race for the Cure, she's looking forward to helping her sister into the sport of running via the Girls on the Run 5K.

 Kelly is a natural-born competitor and ran for her school’s track team all through high school and college.
 Now, she enjoys road running, usually fitting in around 10-20 miles per week.
 Kelly is a pentathlete, so she regularly mixes her running with lifting, hills and track work.
 She sticks closely to her track roots, competing in open events around the city.
 In 2011, she claimed the PSAC Pentathlon title for Slippery Rock University.
 She has suffered a dislocated knee cap, but she doesn’t let injury stop her.
 Kelly is used to competing in multiple events, so she doesn’t dwell on bad days, staying confident and looking to the next event.
 She hopes to compete in some triathlons and has an interest in getting into trail running.
 She coaches track and loves all things Nike.